yochaigal/cairn/monsters/salamander-flame.md

     and red.
 Native to the plane of fire, but also dwell near volcanoes.
 -   Immune to fire and heat.
--   Emmit an aura of heat, damaging any nearby creature for d6 damage.
+-   Emits an aura of heat, damaging any nearby creature for d6 damage.

 author: [xenio](https://xenioinabottle.blogspot.com)